heitorlessa/powertools-docs-versioning/docs/index.md

 description: AWS Lambda Powertools Python
 ---

-!!! danger "New develop version wipes existing versions"
+!!! danger "New develop version using stage alias"

 A suite of utilities for AWS Lambda functions to ease adopting best practices such as tracing, structured logging, custom metrics, and more.